TEACHING PHILOSOPHY

 Math & Music - Harmony & Counterpoint:

-Mathematics and music also both share extremely similar positions in the world of education due to the populous' perception of them.
-Ability in either music or mathematics is seen by many people as a talent that one is born with or not.
-I cannot count the number of times that somebody has told me that they are "not good at math," "not a math person," "not good with numbers," etc. Likewise, many people often assume that they are "not musicians" after mediocre results from private music lessons or school music classes.
-I strongly disagree with the position that these subjects fall outside of the grasp of anyone seriously interested in pursuing them.
-The existence of several prodigies in both disciplines probably helps perpetuate belief to the contrary.
+Mathematics and Music share extremely similar positions in the world of education due to popular perception of them.
+Ability in either field is seen by many as a "natural" talent that one is born with or not.
+I cannot count the number of times that somebody has told me that they are "not good at math," "not a math person," "not good with numbers," etc. Likewise, many people decide that they are "not musicians", "not musicallyl inclined", "don't have an ear", or "don't have rhythm".
+While it is true that various mathematical and musical concepts come easier to some than others, it is rarely the case that someone's learning difficulties are insurmountable.
+Desire, patience, and willingness to practice are the only prerequisites - not natural talent.
 I was certainly not a musical or mathematical prodigy, but my love for both subjects guided my study.

 Relevant Quotes: